 Rates fund a range of vital community services and capital works projects.
-To view a breakdown of how rates are spent view our Budget at a Glance brochure(PDF, 332KB).
+To view a breakdown of how rates are spent view our Budget at a Glance brochure(PDF, 453KB).

-Council has increased the average rate by 1.75 per cent.
+Council has increased the average rate by 3.5 per cent, in line with the Rate Cap.

 Rate capping overview video